devonjones/openforge-tutorials/hobby/paints.md

 * Finish: Satin

 I don't actually have experience with P3.
 It is well considered by many other painters.
 They tout that they use liquid pigment, which makes it harder for their paint to break, but I have no idea how effective this is.
 P3 does come in paint pots, which I personally do not like.
 I would probably be more inclined to try them if they came in dropper bottles.

+## Pro-Acryl

+* Pigment Density: High
+* Container: 22ml Dropper
+* Cost per ml: $0.18/ml ($4.00 per dropper bottle)
+* Personal level of experience: High
+* Purchase starting place: [Pro-Acryl Base Set](https://monumenthobbies.com/products/pro-acryl-base-set) (24 paints)
+* Finish: Matte/Satin

+Pro-Acryl has become one of my go-tos.
+Their white is just top notch, but I also regularly use the white, greys and black to clean up my zenithal primes from overpaint as I put colors over my zenithal prime.
+All the pro-acryl paints have top tier coverage for comparable colors.
+They wet blend well, they turn into glazes super-well - very very hard to break because of the very high pigment density.
+A great range of browns, and desaturated colors as well as probably my favorite turquoise in any line.
+Pro acryl also has a good line of metallics and some really interesting transparent paints that are great for glazing.

 ## Reaper Master Series